leanprover/fp-lean/functional-programming-lean/src/getting-to-know/evaluating.md

 call must be found first, after which it can be appended to `"great "`, yielding the final value `{{#example_out Examples/Intro.lean stringAppendNested}}`.

 Imperative languages often have two kinds of conditional: a conditional _statement_ that determines which instructions to carry out based on a Boolean value, and a conditional _expression_ that determines which of two expressions to evaluate based on a Boolean value.
-For instance, in C and C++, the conditional statement is written using `if` and `else`, while the conditional expression is written with a ternary operator `?` and `:`.
+For instance, in C and C++, the conditional statement is written using `if` and `else`, while the conditional expression is written with a ternary operator in which `?` and `:` separate the condition from the branches.
 In Python, the conditional statement begins with `if`, while the conditional expression puts `if` in the middle.
 Because Lean is an expression-oriented functional language, there are no conditional statements, only conditional expressions.
 They are written using `if`, `then`, and `else`.
-For instance,
+For example,
 ``` Lean
 {{#example_eval Examples/Intro.lean stringAppend 0}}
 ```